asrivastava786/Artificial-Intelligence/Naive Bayes/Decision Line/README.md

 # Naive Bayes Decision line

-We are using NB to create decision line between color dots.
+We are using NB to create decision line between speed dots.

 ## output